Vedikapandey/product_recommender/README.md

 # product_recommender
-Overview of the Project
+Overview of the Project:
 The E-commerce Product Recommender system implemented in this research mixes LLM-powered explanations with conventional recommendation logic.
 The primary goal is to give consumers a list of suggested products along with a natural language explanation that addresses the query, "Why this product?"

- Qualities
+ Qualities:

  Product Suggestion  Backend API: A fundamental service for producing product recommendations.